Fractured Magic: Chapter Twenty-One

 Ivor looked Leandros up and down with his good eye, seeming almost bored.
 “Then have your investigation, but expect your uncle to be dead before we ever make it to Orean, Your Highness.”

-He loved to emphasize Leandros’ title, loved to imply that Leandros was given and had not earned his position on the team.
-Leandros hummed and leaned down to pick something up.
+He loved to emphasize Leandros’ title, loved to imply that he’d been given and had not earned his position on the team.
+Calmly, Leandros leaned down to pick something up.
 He would not give Ivor the satisfaction of getting angry.
-“As Ms. Jones has said multiple times, if the king is still alive by the time we reach Illyon, he’ll still be alive when we leave it.
-I understand struggling with the dense information being presented to you, Mr. Linde, but you seem so fixated on Ms. Jones that I thought you would have at least listened to her.
+“As Ms. Smith has said multiple times, if the king is still alive by the time we reach Illyon, he’ll still be alive when we leave it.
+I understand struggling with the dense information being presented to you, Mr. Linde, but you seem so fixated on Ms. Smith that I thought you would have at least listened to her.
 Or maybe your attention span is simply more suited for children’s games?” he asked, holding out the paper Ivor had flicked across the table.
 “I believe this belongs to you.”

 “How unfortunate, then, that you’ve been assigned to a peaceful mission.
 Perhaps Ms. Corscia should speak with the Magistrates and have you replaced,” Leandros said.

 Leandros’ hands clenched into fists beneath the table, where Ivor and Evelyne couldn’t see.
-Normally, this was where Evelyne intervened – she allowed Ivor his little insults, then pretended to rein him when he went too far.
-When she kept quiet, Leandros said, “I appreciate the sentiment, Mr. Linde, but that won’t be necessary.
-You and your peers can support me by referring to me only as captain for the remainder of the journey.”
+Normally, this was where Evelyne intervened—she allowed Ivor his little insults, then pretended to rein him when he went too far.
+This time, she kept quiet, so Leandros said, “I appreciate the sentiment, Mr. Linde, but that won’t be necessary.
+If you’d like to support me, you and your peers can refer to me as Captain for the remained of the journey.”

 “Of course.
 For as long as you’re with us, Captain,” Evelyne agreed.
 While her tone was polite, her words sent a shiver down Leandros’ spine.
-Still, he smiled at her.
+He couldn’t forget yesterday’s threats.
+He knew he needed to stop goading them, but he couldn’t leave the insults be.

-“Ah, Ms. Corscia, that reminds me – I noticed that McDermott and Thomason are missing today.
+“Ah, Ms. Corscia, that reminds me—I noticed McDermott and Thomason are missing today.
 Are they investigating yesterday’s attack on the island?
-Haven’t you found the culprits yet?”
+Haven’t you found the culprits yet?” he asked.

-“I don’t follow,” Leandros said.
-He really didn’t.
+It matched the accusations she’d made yesterday.
+“I really don’t follow,” Leandros said.
 Why him, of all people?

 “Didn’t anyone tell you?
 McDermott’s dead,” Ivor supplied.
 “He was killed in yesterday’s attack.”